 - Linguist: I obtained a bachelor degree in linguistics, wrote a book on a newly proposed system of reformed spellings for Danish, my thesis was a summary of this system.

-- Psychologist: I have published >50 papers and countless papers on psychology and related matters I regularly tweet about discuss psychology matters with 100s of well-regarded experts, Ph.D. students etc., both online and at conferences such as ISIR.
+- Psychologist (not by degree): I have published many papers on psychology and related matters, and I regularly tweet about discuss psychology matters with 100s of well-regarded experts, Ph.D. students etc., both online and at conferences such as ISIR.
 My Twitter follower and ResearchGate profiles likewise include a large number of experts.
 See also this more detailed analysis.
-My relative lack of published work in mainstream journals is due to three reasons: First, I am a staunch advocate of open science policies and generally refuse to published in non-open science outlets.
-Second, my interests are mostly controversial areas where the political bias is strong, which sometimes results in desk rejections for political reasons.
-Third, I don’t work in academia and so is not subject to publish or perish pressure that most academics face.
+My relative lack of published work in mainstream journals is due to three reasons: First, I am a staunch advocate of open science, and previously refused to published in non-open science outlets.
+Second, my interests are mostly controversial areas where the political bias is strong, which sometimes results in desk rejections/impossible review for political reasons.
+Third, I don’t work in academia and so am not subject to the publish or perish pressure that most academics face.

-- Philosopher: I have written several hundred blogposts on philosophy based on at least 35 books on the topic that I have read, as well as passed a number of university classes on topics such as epistemology.
+- Philosopher: I have written several hundred blogposts on philosophy based on at least 35 books on the topic that I have read.
+In addition, I have passed a number of university classes on topics such as epistemology.

 - Politician: I have spent a few years being active in politics (Danish Pirate Party in leadership roles and the offspring Teknologipartiet [Danish only]).

 We might also add: programmer (my actual job) and geneticist (also my job).
-The reason I stress these various titles less now, is simply that most people who self-describe this way tend to be cranks, thus making it a signal of crackpottery and preventing true positives from easily describing themselves.
+The reason I stress these various titles less now, is simply that most people who self-describe this way tend to be cranks, thus making it a signal of crackpottery and preventing true contributors from easily describing themselves.
+For that reason, I generally use something more vague like “sciency person with diverse interests”.

 On his forum OpenPsych, Kirkegaard has doxed users who disagree with him or criticize his pseudojournals; posting their private sign-up emails and IP-addresses, even including geographical location of their IPs.